 A final RASP is executed between all parties.

-Submissions are open to new projects and for projects with a student attached in their first year of commencement.
+Submissions are open to new projects and for projects with a student already attached and have commenced.
 The researcher and student can be nominated on the full proposal.
 Ensure the student is eligible for a WaterRA scholarship.

 Sponsor organisations may submit numerous projects.

 Sponsor organisations may nominate an organisation to collaborate or seek assistance from the Research Capability Manager.